CognacS/D4-distance-diffusion/README.md

     ```bash
     pip install -e .
     ```
-    which will compile required cython and c++ code.
+    which will compile required cython and c++ code, if needed.

 ## Experiments